Alternative Income for SASSA Beneficiaries: What You Need to Know

 Ways to Earn Alternative Income

-- Part-Time Work: Working part-time in local businesses, especially in retail or hospitality, can provide a steady income while keeping you within the income limit.
+• Part-Time Work: Local part-time jobs, especially in retail or hospitality, can help you earn extra while staying within the grant eligibility limits.

-- Teaching or Tutoring: For those with specific skills or qualifications, offering tutoring or educational services can also be a way to earn additional income.
+• Tutoring or Teaching: If you have specific skills or qualifications, offering tutoring or teaching services can be another way to earn additional income without affecting your grant eligibility.

 Reporting Alternative Income to SASSA